DevrexLabs/devrexlabs.github.io/docs/engine/index.md

 Most of the overloads for creating and loading take optional string location and EngineConfiguration arguments.

 ## Location
+Location of the journal and snapshots.
+If no location is specified, a default is used.
+If running in a web context the default is `~/App_Data/<model-type-name>`, otherwise the default is `<current-directory>\<model-type-name>`.

 ## EngineConfiguration
 You might want to use a different location for journal and snapshots or configure the engine for non-default behavior.